CambridgeUniversityPress/Interstellar-and-Intergalactic-Medium/README.md

 All notebooks were developed in Python 3 using the [Anaconda Python distribution](www.anaconda.com).
 Primary packages used are numpy, scipy, pandas, matplotlib, and astropy.

-Additional packages used are as follows:
+Additional packages that are not part of the Anaconda distribution are:

-HEALPix format FITS files require use of [healpy](https://github.com/healpy/healpy) (e.g., for all-sky map data).
+ * HEALPix format FITS files require use of [healpy](https://github.com/healpy/healpy) (e.g., for all-sky map data).

-Nebular emission-line calculations use [PyNeb](https://github.com/Morisset/PyNeb_devel).
+ * Nebular emission-line calculations use [PyNeb](https://github.com/Morisset/PyNeb_devel).

-Collisional Ionization Equilibrium calculations were performed using [ChiantiPy](https://github.com/chianti-atomic/ChiantiPy/) and the
-[CHIANTI Atomic Database](https://www.chiantidatabase.org/).
+ * Collisional Ionization Equilibrium calculations were performed using [ChiantiPy](https://github.com/chianti-atomic/ChiantiPy/) and the [CHIANTI Atomic Database](https://www.chiantidatabase.org/).
 Because CHIANTI calculations are time-consuming, we include pre-calculated data sets.
 To explore beyond the parameters we chose for the illustrations in the book you need to install the full CHIANTI database and the ChiantiPy package.

 ## Use and Attribution